Chapter 4101:1-12 Interior environment

 1206.2 Yards.
-Yards shall not be less than 3 feet (914 mm) in width for buildings two stories or less above grade plane.
+Yards shall be not less than 3 feet (914 mm) in width for buildings two stories or less above grade plane.
 For buildings more than two stories above grade plane, the minimum width of the yard shall be increased at the rate of 1 foot (305 mm) for each additional story.
 For buildings exceeding 14 stories above grade plane, the required width of the yard shall be computed on the basis of 14 stories above grade plane.

 1206.3 Courts.
-Courts shall not be less than 3 feet (914 mm) in width.
-Courts having windows opening on opposite sides shall not be less than 6 feet (1829 mm) in width.
-Courts shall not be less than 10 feet (3048 mm) in length unless bounded on one end by a public way or yard.
+Courts shall be not less than 3 feet (914 mm) in width.
+Courts having windows opening on opposite sides shall be not less than 6 feet (1829 mm) in width.
+Courts shall be not less than 10 feet (3048 mm) in length unless bounded on one end by a public way or yard.
 For buildings more than two stories above grade plane, the court shall be increased 1 foot (305 mm) in width and 2 feet (610 mm) in length for each additional story.
 For buildings exceeding 14 stories above grade plane, the required dimensions shall be computed on the basis of 14 stories above grade plane.

 1206.3.1 Court access.
 Access shall be provided to the bottom of courts for cleaning purposes.